4/24/2025

 President and Chief Executive Officer, CACI International

-action.
-And on the second item around software agility and its importance and who we see in some of those different markets, I think when you look at a customer, we've had eight years of experience on this now.
-If a customer is going to move to a new world of moving into agile where they can spiral and continue to create new requirements and see capability, deliver out to that field and their hands are highly off of the actual software development, they're more on the actual order of requirements.
-That's a new world and that requires customers to want to push that button that they've always been afraid to push.
-And when they push it, they want to do with people who don't say they can do it, but they prove that you can do it.
+And on the second item around software agility and its importance and, you know, who do we see in some of those different markets?
+I think when you look at a customer, we've had eight years of experience on this now.
+If a customer is going to move to a new world of moving into agile where they can spiral and continue to create new requirements and see capability deliver out to that field, and their hands are highly off of the actual software development.
+They're more on the actual order of requirements.
+That's a new world, and that requires customers to want to push that button that they've always been afraid to push.
+And when they push it, they want to do it with people who don't say they can do it, but they prove that you can do it.
 And the beauty of agile software development over the last eight years, we have almost a decade of metrics that show how quickly we can release these.
-And also, how can we prevent new errors from getting into the system because it changes by putting new capabilities in?
+And also, how can we prevent new errors from getting into the system because of changes by putting new capabilities in?
 That's not an easy thing.
 People talk about agile software development like it's a phrase.
 It's a whole ecosystem.
 It's millions and millions of dollars of CapEx investments.
 It's millions and millions of dollars of training software engineering folks to make certain that they can not only deliver, but they can also talk to the customers about how they would move them down there.
 So are there other folks submitting bids in these areas?
 Yes.
-Do we like our last eight year win rate?
+Do we like our last eight-year win rate?
 Yes.
 So I think there's a large market out there for us to continue to grow in these types of programs.
 Every market always has competitors coming into it.
-Probably 35,000 competitors delivered to DOD today.
-So I'm not sure that adding six or seven more really make that different because I think the issue is around how can we get our customers more lethal and get upgrades to them in a more faster, faster manner.
+There's probably 35,000 competitors delivered to DOD today.
+So I'm not sure that adding six or seven more really make that different. because I think the issue is around how can we get our customers more lethal and get upgrades to them in a more faster manner.

 speaker